 Common Mistakes Students Make in The Tiger King Answers

-- Praising the Maharaja's bravery.
-Read the chapter as satire; bravery is performative.
+- Praising the Maharaja's bravery; read the chapter as satire, where bravery is performative.

-- Missing the fact that the hundredth tiger was killed by a hunter from one foot away, not by the Maharaja; the Maharaja's bullet missed and the tiger had only fainted.
+- Missing that a hunter killed the hundredth tiger from one foot away; the Maharaja's bullet missed and the tiger had only fainted.

 - Treating the toy tiger as an accident rather than the prophecy's deliberate instrument.

-- Quoting the toy's cost as two and a half annas.
-The story says "two annas and a quarter" (2 1/4 annas).
+- Quoting the toy's cost wrongly; the story says "two annas and a quarter".

-- Confusing the dewan with a villain.
-He is a comic foil and a survivor of the system.
+- Calling the dewan a villain; he is a comic foil and a survivor of the system.

-- Missing the conservation reading; CBSE has set value-based questions on this for at least three years running.
+- Missing the conservation reading, which CBSE has set as a value-based question for years.

 CBSE Class 12 English Previous Year Question Mapping for The Tiger King

-Year-wise CBSE focus areas for The Tiger King.
-The 6-mark Vistas Long Answer rotates predictably between satire, animal-cruelty, sycophancy, and the modern game-hunting prompt.
+The 6-mark Vistas Long Answer rotates between satire, animal cruelty, sycophancy, and the modern game-hunting prompt.

 | Year | Long Answer Focus | Marks |